 Our sausages or ground beef patties can be added to any bundle, depending on availability.
 The sausages are made with McLaughlin Farm Ground Beef.
 They are frozen fresh and require cooking.
 The sausages do not have any MSG or fillers.
 One or two varieties have small amounts of sugar.
 Exact ingredients are available upon request (they are shown on the label).
-The varieties include: Sweet Italian, Hot Italian, Green Onion, Bratwurst, and Breakfast.
+The varieties include Sweet Italian, Hot Italian, and Bratwurst.
 The sausages are usually available in links, with 8 links per package.
 Occasionally sausage is available in 1 lb tubes.
 Sausage is made periodically, rotating the flavors, thus what is available at any given time varies.

 Place an Order: How to Buy Grass Fed Beef in Michigan